 Problem or Unexpected Observation Behavior Likely Source of Problem Analysis Remedy Measurement is dryer than is expected.
 Equilibrium Before concluding that there is an incorrect measurement, make sure that the system is at equilibrium.
 Use the graph display and wait for equilibrium.
-I I I I I I I I I I I I I I I I I I I Sampling point Consider if the sampling point could be dryer than the rest of the system.
+Sampling point Consider if the sampling point could be dryer than the rest of the system.
 If necessary find a more appropriate sample point Damage Corrosion, abrasion Contaminants can damage the sensor.
-Refer to sections: 3 Precautions and 5.2 Sample conditioning.
+Refer to sections: Error!
+Reference source not found.
+Precautions and 5.2 Sample conditioning.
 Needs recalibration Depending on the application recalibration may be yearly or in 5 years.
 Consult with factory.
 Measurement is wetter than is expected.
 Equilibrium Before concluding that there is an incorrect measurement, make sure that the system is at equilibrium.
-Use the graph display and wait for equilibrium. - Sampling point Consider if the sampling point could be wetter than the rest of the system.
+Use the graph display and wait for equilibrium.
+Sampling point Consider if the sampling point could be wetter than the rest of the system.
 If necessary find a more appropriate sample point Condensation Refer to the "Measurement is not changing" observation below Damage Corrosion, abrasion Contaminants can damage the sensor.
-Refer to sections: 3 Precautions and 5.2 Sample conditioning.
+Refer to sections: Error!
+Reference source not found.
+Precautions and 5.2 Sample conditioning.
 Incompatible materials in system with low dewpoint.
 Refer to section 4.1 Integrity of the materials of the system.
 Replace inappropriate materials.
 Leaks Check for leaks around all interconnections.
 Tighten fittings.
 Repair the leaks.
 Needs recalibration Depending on the application recalibration may be yearly or in 5 years.
 Consult with factory.
 Measurement is changing slower than expected.
 Equilibrium The rate at which the system will reach equilibrium depends on the system particulars, such at ambient temperature, internal pressure, flow rates, system materials of construction, surface area of system internals.
 Previous experience may be indicative of the system response time.
 It is common for systems to take hours to equilibrate.
 Sampling point Is the sampling point in the direct flow of the system gas, or is it at a dead end of the distribution system?
 Sample in the direct flow.
 Contamination Are there hygroscopic contaminants?
 Clean the sensor and install filters.
 Out-gassing Are there materials in the system that could be out-gassing?
 Replace the hygroscopic materials.
 Leaks Check for leaks around all interconnections.
 Tighten fittings.
 Repair the leaks.
 Large diameter sampling tubing Larger diameter tubing have larger surfaces.
 Use smallest practical tubing diameter, 1/8" recommended Low flow rate Response time is normally greatly influenced by flow rate, but if the measurement value is influenced by flow rate there may be a leak.
 Flow rate should be greater than 1 LPM.
-Measurement is not Condensation Condensation may have occurred from a slug of water or from previous Drain the condensate and allow the system to dry changing, always shows a conditions where the gas dewpoint was greater than the ambient down. dewpoint close to ambient temperature.
-Condensation typically accumulates in filter bowls or other temperature. low points in the system.
+Measurement is not changing , always shows a dewpoint close to ambient temperature.
+Condensation Condensation may have occurred from a slug of water or from previous conditions where the gas dewpoint was greater than the ambient temperature.
+Condensation typically accumulates in filter bowls or other low points in the system.
 Then evaporates and produces a high dewpoint.
-Measurement has a daily cycle Thermally induced water vapor pressure change.
-Refer to section 4.3 Temperature dependant equilibrium
+Drain the condensate and allow the system to dry down.
+Measurement has a daily Thermally induced water vapor Refer to section 4.3 Temperature dependant equilibrium cycle pressure change.